ghostnguyen/HttpClientFillerIssue/README.md

 **Unlike Refit**
 - HttpClientFiller has no custom ExceptionFactory.
-- For more advance option, see `Aspect Oriented Programming to your interface`
+- But we have more advances (AOT support, strongly typed) option, see `Aspect Oriented Programming to your interface`

 #### `ApiException` deconstruction with Serilog